jdtyler1522-a11y/birmingham-kids/README.md

 ## Deployment

-### Hosting on Replit
+### Hosting on Replit (Easiest)

 This project is ready to deploy on Replit:

-1. Upload all project files to a new Repl
-2. Set the run command to serve the HTML file
+1. Click the "Deploy" button at the top of your Replit workspace
+2. Configure your deployment settings
-3. The site will be automatically available at your Repl's URL
+3. The site will be live with a custom domain option
-4. Share the URL with families in your community
+4. Database and authentication are included

+### Hosting on Vercel via GitHub

+For serverless deployment to Vercel:

+1. See **[VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md)** for complete step-by-step instructions
+2. Push your code to GitHub
+3. Connect your GitHub repo to Vercel
+4. Deploy automatically on every git push

+**Key features of Vercel deployment:**
+- Serverless functions for API routes
+- Automatic HTTPS and CDN
+- Preview deployments for branches
+- Free tier available

 ### Other Hosting Options

-The site uses only static files and can be hosted on:
+The site can also be hosted on:
-- GitHub Pages
+- GitHub Pages (static only, no authentication)
-- Netlify
+- Netlify (serverless functions supported)
-- Vercel
 - Any static hosting service

-Simply upload the files and configure the service to serve `index.html` as the main page.
+For static-only deployment, simply upload the HTML, CSS, JS, and data files.

 ### Production Considerations